shrivinayak/Distributed-Remote-File-System/README.md

 > Every data server writes to a local file called datastore_n.db where n is the data server number.
 Upon restart of the server data is loaded back into the memory from the file.

+> In case of corrupted/missing datastore file, the server recovers data from other data servers of the cluster and repopulates the db.